ansys/pydpf-core/docs/source/user_guide/server_types.rst

   to the server binaries from within the client's own Python process.
   This removes the need to copy and send data between the client and server, and makes calls to the server functionalities much faster as well as using less memory.
-- The `LegacyGrpcServer`configuration is the only one available for server versions below 4.0 (Ansys 2022R1, Ansys 2021R2 and Ansys 2021R1).
+- The `LegacyGrpcServer` configuration is the only one available for server versions below 4.0 (Ansys 2022R1, Ansys 2021R2 and Ansys 2021R1).
   The client communicates with a local or remote DPF server via the gRPC communication protocol.

+For DPF with Ansys 2023 R1 and newer, the default configuration is set to `InProcess`, meaning that servers are launched on the local machine.
+To launch a DPF server on a remote machine and communicate with it using gRPC, one should use the `GrpcServer` configuration as shown in :ref:`_ref_server_types_example`.